 Insurance options for the confirmed diabetic in India

 Having the highest possible coverage especially if you are a confirmed diabetic is your second best option.
-The first being overtly active with a change in lifestyle to keep the illness under control, of course.
+The first is being overtly active with a change in lifestyle to keep the illness under control, of course.
 However, if you still do not have any health insurance, here are some of the options that you can consider.
 To understand the various possibilities, we have taken the example of Varun, aged 46, who was also diabetic suffering from Type 2 diabetes.
 He was looking for a health insurance policy for himself, his wife, and two children.

 Health Insurance options: